This topic describes how the Gorouter, the main component in the PWS routing tier, routes HTTP traffic within Pivotal

-If you configure the load balancer to terminate TLS and set the XFCC header from the received client certificate, then you must also configure the load balancer to strip this header if it is present in client requests.
+If you configure the load balancer to terminate TLS and set the XFCC header from the received client certificate, you must also configure the load balancer to strip this header if it is present in client requests.
 This configuration is required to prevent spoofing of the client certificate.

 The following sections describe supported deployment configurations.

-By default, Gorouter forwards arbitrary headers that are not otherwise mentioned in the docs; this includes the XFCC header.
+By default, the Gorouter forwards arbitrary headers that are not otherwise mentioned in the docs.
+This includes the XFCC header.

-For applications to receive the XFCC header, configure your load balancer to set the XFCC header with the contents of the client certificate received in the TLS handshake.
+For apps to receive the XFCC header, configure your load balancer to set the XFCC header with the contents of the client certificate received in the TLS handshake.

 This option allows you to configure support for the XFCC header while leveraging HAProxy.
 When selected, HAProxy sets the XFCC header to the contents of the client certificate received in the TLS handshake.

-Selecting this configuration requires that the load balancer in front of HAProxy is configured to pass through the TLS handshake to HAProxy via TCP.
+This option requires you to configure the load balancer in front of HAProxy to pass through the TLS handshake to HAProxy through TCP.

-This mode is enabled when the TLS terminated for the first time at HAProxy option is selected in the Networking configuration screen of the PAS tile.
+To enable this mode, select the HAProxy option for TLS termination point in the Networking configuration screen of the PAS tile.

 HAProxy trusts the Diego intermediate certificate authority.
-This trust is enabled automatically and permits mutual authentication between applications that are running on Pivotal Cloud Foundry.
+This trust is enabled automatically and permits mutual authentication between apps running on PWS.

-If the Gorouter is the first component to terminate TLS, such that it receives the certificate of the originating client in the mutual TLS handshake, the operator should select this option.
-When selected, Gorouter sets the XFCC header to the contents of the client certificate received in the TLS handshake and strips the XFCC header when present in a request.
+If the Gorouter is the first component to terminate TLS, such that it receives the certificate of the originating client in the mutual TLS handshake, you should select this option.
+When selected, the Gorouter sets the XFCC header to the contents of the client certificate received in the TLS handshake and strips the XFCC header when present in a request.

-Selecting this configuration requires that the load balancer in front of Gorouter is configured to pass through TLS handshake to Gorouter via TCP.
+This option requires you to configure the load balancer in front of the Gorouter to pass through TLS handshake to the Gorouter through TCP.

-Gorouter trusts the Diego intermediate certificate authority.
-This trust is enabled automatically and permits mutual authentication between applications that are running on Pivotal Cloud Foundry.
+The Gorouter trusts the Diego intermediate certificate authority.
+This trust is enabled automatically and permits mutual authentication between apps running on PWS.

 Depending on your needs, you can configure your deployment to terminate TLS at the Gorouter, at the Gorouter and the load balancer, or at the load balancer only.